National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/support.md

 For basic questions about the OMOP common data model, refer to the OHDSI resources, and training portal modules for getting started with OMOP.
 Personalized assistance is provided during N3C Office Hours.
-Support for Concept Set consultation can be received by submitting a help desk technical support ticket in the N3C Enclave.
+Support for Concept Set consultation can be received by submitting a help desk technical support ticket in the N3C Data Enclave.
 The Data Liaisons team will send a representative to your domain team meetings on an as-needed basis for general consultation.

 ### Logic Liaison Services {#sec-support-liaisons-logic}